 This study follows on from the previous one.
 The objective was to find whether endogenous levels of rT3 regulate cortical D2.
 Fig. 1 shows that when rT3 was injected it suppressed D2 activity.
 Suppression depended on the cerebrocortical concentration of rT3 with a linear inverse relationship between D2 activity and log(rT3).
 At euthyroid levels of rT3 D2 was 20% to 30% suppressed.

 When T4 was injected both serum and cerebrocortical rT3 increased but with a much greater effect in the cortex where the rate of increase in rT3 was steeper than that of T4.
-The study also found that plasma rT3 made a small contribution to cerebral rT3 and thus only rT3 generated in situ was likely to be physiologically relevant.
+The study confirms that rT3 is a very potent suppressor of D2.
+Plasma rT3 made a small contribution to cerebral rT3 and thus only rT3 generated in situ was likely to be physiologically relevant.

 Expression of Type 2 Iodothyronine Deiodinase in Human Osteoblast Is Stimulated by Thyrotropin